facebook/infer/_docs/02-limitations.md

 we are not making strong claims about rates of false alarms or similar when applied to arbitrary codebases.
 For example, we have had some success [getting bugs fixed in the DuckDuckGo Android App](blog/2015/05/22/Infer-on-open-source-android-apps.html), but we encountered many false alarms when running Infer on GNU coreutils.
-It typical of program verification and static analysis tools that their results vary, and that is to be expected, e.g., because they are tackling undecidable problems and because different codebases they are applied to will have been coded differently.
+It is typical of program verification and static analysis tools that their results vary, and that is to be expected, e.g., because they are tackling undecidable problems and because different codebases they are applied to will have been coded differently.